Alexczh1/Alexczh1.github.io/_pages/about.md

 News
 ======
+- **May, 2024** Our paper "The Limits and Potentials of Local SGD for Distributed Heterogeneous Learning with Intermittent Communication" accepted at COLT 2024!
+- **May, 2024** Our paper "Kernel Semi-Implicit Variational Inference", "Reflected Flow Matching" accepted at ICML 2024!
+- **April, 2024** Glad to be an incoming PhD student at [UC Berkely IEOR](https://ieor.berkeley.edu/)!
 - **Jan, 2024** Our paper "Momentum Benefits Non-IID Federated Learning Simply and Provably" accepted at ICLR 2024!
 - **Oct, 2023** Join [Microsoft Research Asia](https://www.msra.cn/) as an intern!
 - **Sep, 2023** Our paper "Particle-based Variational Inference with Generalized Wasserstein Gradient Flow" accepted at NeurIPS 2023!